 Domestic abuse and how to get help

 According to research, one in four women and one in six men in the UK will be the victims of domestic abuse during their lifetime.
+Domestic abuse can affect people of any age, including older people.

 On average, two women in England and Wales are killed every week by a current or former male partner.